Sweet Home School District

 The Sweet Home School District (#55) is a public school district serving Sweet Home, Oregon, United States and the surrounding communities of Crawfordsville, Holley, Cascadia, and Liberty, and the Pleasant Valley area.

 History

 Early history

-The district was incorporated in Oregon in 1965, although district records go back to at least 1912.
-Crawfordsville School District was consolidated into the Sweet Home District in 1965.
+The district was incorporated on December 20, 1964 following a recommendation from the Linn County reorganization committee that the Crawfordsville, Holley, Cascadia, Liberty, Foster, Sweet Home Elementary and Sweet Home Union High School districts be consolidated into one administrative district.
+Prior to consolidation, Sweet Home Union High School's history dates back to 1912.

 Modern history

 In 1990, the district was the largest recipient in the state of tax revenues from private timber harvest.

 In 2011, The Center for American Progress recognized the Sweet Home School District for receiving the organization's highest Return on Investment score in a nationwide study comparing student achievement relative to available funding.
 Sweet Home, North Clackamas and Gladstone were the only school districts in Oregon to receive the organization's highest achievement score in all areas measured.

 Schools

 High school

 Sweet Home High School is a comprehensive high school serving approximately 750 students in grades 9 through 12.